Measuring Stochastic Rationality: Conclusion

 \section{Conclusion}

 The great majority of economic models presume that individuals make their choices in a rational manner.
 Depending on the context, the term \textquotedblleft rational\textquotedblright\ means different things, but being a \textquotedblleft preference maximizer\textquotedblright\ with respect to some transitive (and often complete) preference relation is almost always part of the definition.
 Besides, choice theory provides various ways of capturing this property from a behavioral viewpoint by means of (testable) revealed preference axioms, and the recent literature has discovered methods of making rationality comparisons between different (deterministic) choice behaviors.
 However, when the individual choice behavior is modeled as random, determining which models are rational becomes a nontrivial matter.
 The literature seems to consider the random utility model as the analogue of the standard utility maximization model, thereby viewing that model as the canonical \textquotedblleft rational\textquotedblright\ stochastic choice function.
-But as we have discussed in Section 1, this is not an unexceptionable viewpoint, absent suitable consistency conditions among the utilities of the model.\footnote{ \linespread{1.1} \selectfont One might think that deliberately stochastic choice models (e.g., studied in Machina (1985), Fudenberg, Iijima, and Strzalecki (2015), and Cerreia-Vioglio, Dillenberger, Ortoleva, and Riella (2019)) are trivially maximally rational as in these models a decision maker maximizes a preference over probability distributions over alternatives.
+But as we have discussed in Sections 1 and 5.1, this is not an unexceptionable viewpoint, absent suitable consistency conditions among the utilities of the model. \footnote{\linespread{1.1} \selectfont One might think that deliberately stochastic choice models (e.g., studied in Machina (1985), Fudenberg, Iijima, and Strzalecki (2015), and Cerreia-Vioglio, Dillenberger, Ortoleva, and Riella (2019)) are trivially maximally rational as in these models a decision maker maximizes a preference over probability distributions over alternatives.
 Deliberately stochastic choice models may or may not be maximally rational by $\trianglerighteq _{\text{rat}}$ since, in general, the preference over probability distributions and the preference over alternatives are not required to be consistent with each other.
-Moreover, as shown in Cerreia-Vioglio, Dillenberger, Ortoleva, and Riella (2019), some deliberately stochastic choice models may violate weak stochastic transitivity.
-We leave characterizations of sufficient consistency conditions on the preference over probability distributions for maximal rationality for future research.}
+Moreover, as shown in Cerreia-Vioglio, Dillenberger, Ortoleva, and Riella (2019), some deliberately stochastic choice models may violate weak stochastic transitivity.}